ucsbdeepspace/pySignalHound/README.md

 `spectraLog.py` is the script that is why I wrote the API in the first place.
 It does long-duration (days!) spectrum logging for site-survey purposes and analysis.
 It is a fully-multi-process tool that does on-the-fly averaging of the incoming data-stream to reduce disk load.

-Mote: `spectraLog.py` is aggressively multi-process, and you **must** stop it by typing "q" + \[enter\], to properly signal all the running processes to exit.
+Note: `spectraLog.py` is aggressively multi-process, and you **must** stop it by typing "q" + \[enter\], to properly signal all the running processes to exit.
 A typical Ctrl+C will just signal the process attached to the console to exit, but due to a quirk in the `multiprocessing` module, I cannot properly install a signal handler to catch the Ctrl+C in a proper manner.
 Yes, this is irritating.
 I will probably look at solving it eventually.

 ---